gradio-app/gradio/guides/01_getting-started/02_key-features.md

 ## Alerts

 You wish to pass custom error messages to the user.
 To do so, raise a `gr.Error("custom message")` to display an error message.
-If you try to divide by zero in the calculator demo above, a popup modal will display the custom error message.
-Learn more about Error in the [docs](https://gradio.app/docs#error).

 You can also issue `gr.Warning("message")` and `gr.Info("message")` by having them as standalone lines in your function, which will immediately display modals while continuing the execution of your function.
 Queueing needs to be enabled for this to work.

 Note below how the `gr.Error` has to be raised, while the `gr.Warning` and `gr.Info` are single lines.